yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-html-file.md

 # StaticHTMLFile

-The StaticHTMLFile resource creates static HTML files with content.
-It extends the base [File](./file.md) resource to provide HTML-specific functionality.
+The StaticHTMLFile resource creates static HTML files in your filesystem using [Alchemy's File System](https://alchemy.run/docs/concepts/fs) capabilities.

-## Minimal Example
+# Minimal Example

-Creates a basic HTML file with content:
+Creates a basic HTML file with the specified content.

 ```ts
 import { StaticHTMLFile } from "alchemy/fs";